puppetlabs/iac/_posts/2021-01-25-troubleshooting-puppetized-dsc-modules.md

 ## Advanced Troubleshooting

 So, you have a Puppet manifest with one or more Puppetized DSC Resource declarations in it.
-Things are not working and the basic troublshooting guide didn't solve the problem.
+Things are not working and the basic troubleshooting guide didn't solve the problem.

 The first place to start is to validate that what you declared in the manifest was translated correctly to the PowerShell DSC code to execute.